-- Each interface must have a unique MAC address. - A MultiNICB resource controls all the interfaces on one IP subnet. - At boot time, you must configure and connect all the interfaces that are under the MultiNICB resource and give them base IP addresses. - All base IP addresses for the MultiNICB resource must belong to the same subnet as the virtual IP address. - Reserve the base IP addresses, which the agent uses to test the link status, for use by the agent.
-These IP addresses do not get failed over. - The IgnoreLinkStatus attribute is set to 1 (default) when using trunked interfaces. - If you specify the NetworkHosts attribute, then that host must be on the same subnet as the base IP addresses for the MultiNICB resource.
+- Each interface must have a unique MAC address. - At boot time, you must configure and connect all the interfaces that are under the MultiNICB resource and give them base IP addresses. - All base IP addresses for the MultiNICB resource must belong to the same subnet as the virtual IP address. - If you specify the NetworkHosts attribute, then that host must be on the same subnet as the base IP addresses for the MultiNICB resource. - If any network host is meant to respond to a broadcast ping, run no -o bcastping=1 on the network host. - You must use the AIX SMIT configuration tool to configure the base IP addresses and to make them persistent across reboots.
+If you do not use SMIT to configure the IP addresses the agent may failover incorrectly. - Ensure that media speed settings are the same for both the interface and the corresponding switch port.
+Veritas recommends setting the media speed to full duplex mode.